adaltas/node-shell/doc/config/commands.md

 Usage of the "server" command is now:
 `myapp [options] server [server options]`.

-### Subcommands
+### Multi-level commands

-We now want to defined subcommand to control our server such as "start" and "stop".
+We now want to define commands to control our server such as "start" and "stop".
 The "start" command will require an option "port".
 Inside the object defining the "server" command, we add a new "commands" entry:

 ```
 {
   "commands": [{
+    "name": "info"
+  },{
+    "name": "server",
+    "options": {
+      "name": "pid"
+    },
+    "commands": [{
       "name": "start",
       "options": {
         "name": "port",
         "required": true
       }
     },{
       "name": "stop"
+    }]
   }]
 }
 ```